-Syntax #pragma object_attribute=object_attribute[object_attribute...]

-Parameters For information about object attributes that can be used with this pragma directive, see declaration or definition of a variable or function.
+Syntax #pragma object_attribute=object_attribute[object_attribute] Parameters For information about object attributes that can be used with this pragma directive, see Object attributes , page 331.
+Description Use this pragma directive to add one or more IAR-specific object attributes to the declaration or definition of a variable or function.
 Object attributes affect the actual variable or function and not its type.
 When you define a variable or function, the union of the object attributes from all declarations including the definition, is used.

-Object attributes, page 364.

-Description Use this pragma directive to add one or more IAR-specific object attributes to the char bar;

-is equivalent to:

-no_init char bar;

-See also General syntax rules for extended keywords, page 361.

-once

-Syntax #pragma once

-Description Place this pragma directive at the beginning of a header file to prevent the header file from being included more than once in a compilation.
-If it is included more than once, all inclusions after the first one will be ignored.
+Example #pragma object_attribute=no_init char bar; is equivalent to: no_init char bar; General syntax rules for extended keywords, page 329.
+See also onc е Syntax #pragma once Description Place this pragma directive at the beginning of a header file to prevent the header file from being included more than once in a compilation.
+If it is included more than once, all inclusions after the first one will be ignored. opti mize Syntax #pragma optimize=[goal][level][disable] Parameters goal Choose between: size, optimizes for size balanced, optimizes balanced between speed and size speed, optimizes for speed.

-optimize

-Syntax #pragma optimize=[goal][level][disable]

-goal Choose between:

-size, optimizes for size

-balanced, optimizes balanced between speed and size

-speed, optimizes for speed.

-no_size_constraints, optimizes for speed, but relaxes the

-normal restrictions for code size expansion.
+no_size_constraints, optimizes for speed, but relaxes the normal restrictions for code size expansion.

-1evel Specifies the level of optimization-choose between none, low, medium, or high.

-disable

-Disables one or several optimizations (separated by spaces).
-Choose from:

-no_code_motion, disables code motion

-no_cse, disables common subexpression elimination

-no_inline, disables function inlining

-no_relaxed_fp, disables the language relaxation that optimizes floating-point expressions more aggressively no_tbaa, disables type-based alias analysis no_scheduling, disables instruction scheduling no_unroll, disables loop unrolling

-Use this pragma directive to decrease the optimization level, or to turn off some specific optimizations.
-This pragma directive only affects the function that follows immediately after the directive.

-The parameters size, balanced, speed, and no_size_constraints only have effect on the high optimization level and only one of them can be used as it is not possible to optimize for speed and size at the same time.
+level Specifies the level of optimization-choose between none, low, medium, or high. disable Disables one or several optimizations (separated by spaces).
+Choose from: no_code_motion, disables code motion no_crosscall, disables interprocedural cross call no_crossjump, disables interprocedural cross jump no_constant_multiplication, disables multiplication with constant optimization no_cse, disables common subexpression elimination no_inline, disables function inlining no_relaxed_fp, disables the language relaxation that optimizes floating-point expressions more aggressively no_tbaa, disables type-based alias analysis no_scheduling, disables instruction scheduling no_unroll, disables loop unrolling Description Use this pragma directive to decrease the optimization level, or to turn off some specific optimizations.
+This pragma directive only affects the function that follows immediately after the directive. effect on the hig possible to optim preprocessor mac The parameters size, balanced, speed, and no_size_constraints only have effect on the high optimization level and only one of them can be used as it is not possible to optimize for speed and size at the same time.
 It is also not possible to use preprocessor macros embedded in this pragma directive.
 Any such macro will not be expanded by the preprocessor.